 Filter Maintenance

-Keeping your filters working properly mostly involves keep you filters clean and scratch free.
-I find that the Circluar filters are easier to keep scratch free.
-This is mostly because they are encased within a metal ring which offers protection around the edges of the glass.
-The metal rim is also a place where you can handle the filter without getting finger-prints on the surface.
+Keeping your filters working properly mostly involves keeping them clean and scratch-free.
+I find that the Circluar filters are easier to keep scratch-free.
+This is mostly because they are encased within a metal ring, which offers protection around the edges of the glass.
+The metal rim is also a place where you can handle the filter without getting finger prints on the surface.

 How do you clean a Solid ND filter?